aianta/WorkLang/README.md

 This allows applications to discover and interact with each other through the worknet, even if they cannot do so directly.

-For example, the resource that renders an in-game leaderboard, maybe unable to process the games community forum accounts as players with a score, but it can engage the worknet to transform forum accounts into player objects on demand, or when new forum accounts are created or edited.
+For example, the resource that renders an in-game leaderboard, may be unable to process the games community forum accounts as players with a score, but it can engage the worknet to transform forum accounts into player objects on demand, or when new forum accounts are created or edited.

 ### What makes worknets...work?
 Worknets create a sort of *living standard* in the form of a **meta model** which describes what resources are available, how to interact with them, and how they interact with each other to satisfy business requirements or user stories.